OfficeDev/outlook-dev-docs/docs/add-ins/internet-headers.md

 localization_priority: Normal
 ---

-# Get and set internet headers
+# Get and set internet headers on a message in an Outlook add-in

 ## Background

-It has been a common requirement in Outlook add-ins development to store custom properties associated with an add-in at different levels.
-At present, you can store custom properties at the item or mailbox level.
+A common requirement in Outlook add-ins development is to store custom properties associated with an add-in at different levels.
+At present, custom properties are stored at the item or mailbox level.

-- Item level - For properties that apply to a specific item, you can use the [CustomProperties](/javascript/api/outlook/office.customproperties) object.
+- Item level - For properties that apply to a specific item, use the [CustomProperties](/javascript/api/outlook/office.customproperties) object.
 For example, store a customer code associated with the person who sent the email.
-- Mailbox level - For properties that apply to all the mail items in the user's mailbox, you can use the [RoamingSettings](/javascript/api/outlook/office.roamingsettings) object.
+- Mailbox level - For properties that apply to all the mail items in the user's mailbox, use the [RoamingSettings](/javascript/api/outlook/office.roamingsettings) object.
 For example, store a user's preference to show the temperature in a particular scale.

 Both types of properties are not preserved after the item leaves the Exchange server so the email recipients can't get any properties set on the item.
 Therefore, developers can't access those settings or other MIME properties to enable better read scenarios.